This chapter includes the following sections:

 Figure 2-3 Portal Browser

 When Search is configured in WebCenter Portal (for example, Oracle SES), a global (application-wide) search (Figure 2-4) field becomes available in the application skin.
 Click the Search icon to expand the Search box.
-For more information, see Searching for Information with Oracle Secure Enterprise Search.
+For more information, see Searching for Information.

 Figure 2-4 Search Box